 The CT scanner has become the key player in the imaging arsenal.
 CT generally is not used in breast diagnoses, obstetrics, and in imaging of the various soft tissue structures that make up the joints.
 Other than those few exceptions, CT is most often the procedure of choice.
 Head CT has become a standard part of any work-up for conditions such as trauma; severe headache; prolonged, persistent headache; and changes in mental status.

 Radiologists also perform fine needle aspirations and other biopsies under CT guidance, as well as under ultrasound guidance.
-In some medical facilities, the abdominal CT scan has become the perferred screening test for severe abdominal pain when renal stones, appendicitis, or diverticulitis is suspected.
+In some medical facilities, the abdominal CT scan has become the preferred screening test for severe abdominal pain when kidney stones, appendicitis, or diverticulitis is suspected.